mlflow/mlflow/docs/source/tracking.rst

 | TensorFlow Core  | All ``tf.summary.scalar`` calls                        | --                                                       | --            | --                                                                                                               |
 +------------------+--------------------------------------------------------+----------------------------------------------------------+---------------+------------------------------------------------------------------------------------------------------------------+

+For Keras, loss and any metrics specified in the ``metrics`` argument of ``keras.model.fit`` are logged as metrics.
+Learning rate, optimizer name and epsilon are logged as parameters.
+Model checkpointing (as a Keras model) occurs once at training end.

 Launching Multiple Runs in One Program
 --------------------------------------